 So here it is, my top reads of 2020.
 Note, this is my list of top reads of 2020, meaning it is a list of my favorite books I read during the year, not necessarily my favorite books published in 2020.
 I managed to read 42 books this year (exceeding my Goodreads Challenge) and this list comprises those I rated as 5 Stars.
 I’ve arranged them in order the they were read.

 Chaos Vector, Megan E. O’Keefe’s second offering in The Protectorate series is maybe more exciting than Velocity Weapon!
 The badass characters, thrilling action, sentient AI spaceships, politics, moral questions, they’re all here with the tempo cranked up a bit.
 Oh…and did I mention plot twists?
 Yeah, they’re back too.
 So strap in and lets talk about what has become one of my favorite new sci-fi series.
 Continue reading

 Nophek Gloss is one of the most imaginative books I’ve read this year.
 It’s an epic, vivid, diverse, and at times brutal foray into interlocking themes of family, justice, and revenge.
 Continue reading

-One of my blogging goals for 2020 will be to be more intentional about Book Haul posts.
+It’s time for another Book Haul post.
+One of my blogging goals for 2020 is to be to be more intentional about Book Haul posts.
 I’m aware that it’s possible nobody cares about the books I’ve bought or received, but I kinda like when bloggers post these because it not only puts new books in front of my eyeballs that I might not be aware of, but they also give me an idea of the blogger’s tastes.
 For my purposes a Book Haul post can include any book I’ve come to possess, not just those I buy, so arcs requested or just sent from publishers will be listed as well.